outpaddling/Coding-Standards/README.md

 2. Use a fully compiled language for any potentially long-running code.
-Interpreted languages are at least 2 orders of magnitude slower for the same algoorithm.
+Interpreted languages are at least 2 orders of magnitude slower for the same algorithm.
 Just-in-time compiled languages like Java and Numba do much better, but still fall far short of C, C++, and Fortran while also using far more memory.